dariotordoni/pelican-dtheme/README.md

 IMG = "theme/img"
 IMAGES_PATH = 'theme'
 THEME = 'theme/dtheme'
+LOCALE = 'en_US.utf8'
-TIMEZONE = 'Europe/Rome'
+TIMEZONE = ''
-DEFAULT_LANG = u'it'
+DEFAULT_LANG = u'en'
 TWITTERNAME = "" #twitter user name @example
 PATH = 'content'
 STATIC_PATHS = ['extra']
-MENUITEMS = (('BLOG', '/blog/'),('ABOUT', '/chi-sono/'),) # the template is made for a two menu items, blog and about page.
+MENUITEMS = (('BLOG', '/blog/'),('ABOUT', '/about/'),) # the template is made for a two menu items, blog and about page.
 In this way I can manage the menu without using a hamburger menu and without using a javascript.
 Also, I don't need more than two menu items right one.
 At the moment there is a misconfiguration and this settings field is also in publishconf.py file, better to use the one in the publishconf.

 EXTRA_PATH_METADATA = { # use extra_path_metadata for static file needed in the root path.
 Remove the ones you don't need.
 Examples:
     'extra/robots.txt': {'path': 'robots.txt'},